How to implement an omnichannel strategy?

 Product Manager

-On March 12, 1989, Tim Berners-Lee established the World Wide Web to eliminate geographical barriers in exchanging information.
-Who could have predicted at that time that this single act would mark the start of the deepest transformation the business world ever knew, and that it would fundamentally alter the way companies and consumers interact with each other?
+On 12 March 1989, Tim Berners-Lee created the World Wide Web to break down geographical barriers in the exchange of information.
+Who could have predicted at the time that this would mark the beginning of the most profound transformation the business world has ever seen?
+Almost no one.

-How digitalization unlocks the move from Product-Centric to Customer-Centric Marketing
+How digitalisation unlocks the move from Product-Centric to Customer-Centric Marketing

-As a response, marketers have no choice but to establish a robust digital presence to reach their consumers, who now initiate their research online rather than in physical stores.
+In response, marketers have no choice but to establish a strong digital presence to reach consumers — who now begin their research online rather than in physical stores.

 The Emergence of a new standard: Omnichannel Marketing